Checking if sensor (kinect) is working.

 With the Windows 11 update you can receive very bad driver for the Realtek – AudioProcessingObject.
 In that case Kinect has a conflict with the audio device.
 Kinect is installed correctly but it disconnects in loop every few seconds.
 It can damage the sensor!
 To fix the problem you need to reverse to old driver:

-- Realtek Effect Audio Component got it’s own subsection is device manager called “Audio processing objects (APO)” previously under Software components
+- Realtek Effect Audio Component got it’s own subsection in device manager called “Audio processing objects (APO)”, previously under Software components;

 - We used Realtek Audio Effects Component Version Realtek – SoftwareComponent – 11.0.6000.858 – can be downloaded from Microsoft: